Pseudo-Labeling Based Practical Semi-Supervised Meta-Training for Few-Shot Learning: Experiments

 \subsection{Different SSL Methods}

-To evaluate the generalization of the proposed \ourmodel{}, we use the other SSL method, FlexMatch~\cite{zhang2021flexmatch}, as the new pre-training method.
-As shown in Tab.~\ref{tab:mini}, our models based on FlexMatch also obtain significant improvement than their baselines in most settings.
+{To evaluate the generalization of our \ourmodel{}, we use the other SSL method, FlexMatch~\cite{zhang2021flexmatch} and MarginMatch~\cite{sosea2023marginmatch}, as the pre-training method.
+As shown in Table~\ref{tab:semi-fsl} and \ref{tab:mini}, our models based on FlexMatch and MarginMatch~\cite{sosea2023marginmatch} also obtain significant improvement over their baselines in most settings.
 This indicates that our \ourmodel{} is robust for different SSL pre-training methods.
-The overall performance of our FlexMatch-based models is slightly lower than the corresponding SemCo-based models since SemCo introduces the semantic embedding features to provide better prior knowledge.
-This suggests that our approach can transfer the advantages of SSL methods to the semi-supervised training of FSL, and bridge two topics.
-Furthermore, we directly evaluate these pre-training methods on the novel set to explore the effectiveness of SSL models.
-Compared with baselines (Base), both SemCo- and FlexMatch-based models achieve large gains in most settings.
-However, there still exist gaps in the models with full labels, especially for the ResNet12-based models.
+The overall performance of our FlexMatch-based and MarginMatch-based models is slightly lower than the corresponding SemCo-based models since SemCo introduces the semantic embedding features to provide better prior knowledge.} This suggests that our approach can transfer the advantages of SSL methods to the semi-supervised training of FSL, and bridge two topics.
+Furthermore, we directly evaluate these pre-training methods on the novel set to explore the effectiveness of SSL models. {Compared with baselines (Base), both SemCo-, FlexMatch- and MarginMatch-based models achieve large gains in most settings.} However, there still exist gaps in the models with full labels, especially for the ResNet12-based models.
 Incorporated our \ourmodel{}, the gaps have been largely closed in most tasks.
 For example, our SemCo-based models with ResNet12 obtain close or superior performance in 5-way 5-shot tasks, compared with models trained by full labels.